-The Museum will observe Workers' Memorial Day, a day set aside by the nations' unions to draw attention to the occupational health and safety of workers in the US, on Saturday, April 29, 2017 at 1PM at its headquarters, the historic Botto House National Landmark.
+The Museum cordially invites the general public to its Workers' Memorial Day Observance to be held on Wednesday, April 28th, 2021 at 7PM.
+Workers' Memorial Day is a day set aside by the nation's unions to draw attention to the occupational health and safety of workers in the US.

 The first Workers' Memorial Day was observed in 1989.
 April 28th was chosen because it is the anniversary of the formation of the Occupational Safety and Health Administration and the day of a similar remembrance in Canada.
 Every year, people in hundreds of communities and at worksites commemorate Workers' Memorial Day as an International Day of Mourning.

-For additional information about the Museum's Workers' Memorial Day observance, please call the Museum at (973) 595-7953 or email firstname.lastname@example.org.
+For any additional information about the Museum's Workers' Memorial Day Observance, please call the Museum at (973) 595-7953 or email email@example.com.